The Gruen Eco Design blog about how to convert your dream from an energy efficient home into a reality.

 When it comes to our living area most of us do want big openable doors to open up your house to your garden.
 This is the one area where I do believe it is worthwhile spending a bit more money, since this is the heart of the home.
 However, there are big price differences in the types of doors available.

 The most expensive option would be the bi-fold door.
-Also, one thing to consider is the folding mechanism and that this mechanism makes the doors usually not as air-tight as other systems.
+Also, one thing to consider is the folding mechanism, this mechanism usually makes the doors not as air-tight as other systems.
 One factor that most people might overlook are the flyscreens for these bi-fold systems.
 You will need a retractable fly screen.
 And if you are looking at a big opening.
 Maybe between 3-6m, you are easily looking at $3000 just for one flyscreen.

 The next option down is stacker sliding doors.
 These are the doors where one can slide 2 or more panels in front of the another panel.
 So let’s say you have a 3 panel door, 2 parts slide over the 1 panel, giving you a 2 panel wide opening.
 For those doors you can use normal fly screens.